Explore the Levels of Change Management

 Change management provides a structured approach for dismantling current business processes and introducing new ones during BPR initiatives.
 While project management encompasses the technical side of this transition, change management covers the people side.

-Applying an approach like the Prosci Methodology allows BPR teams to support individuals through change.
+Applying an approach like the Prosci Methodology allows BPR teams to support people through change.
 They can create a strategy to execute the transition in phases, minimize disruptions to ongoing operations, and ensure continuity of service.

 By effectively managing the human side of change, organizations can enhance the adoption and sustainment of BPR initiatives.